zhengzihao2002/Chess/README.md

 - The program will display "Black wins", "White wins" or "draw" when the game ends.
 - Has the ability to take a text file as an input and run the game (Need to set mode to "file").
 - The user could offer a draw like this: "a2 a3 draw?"
+- The user could resign like this: "resign" , and the opponent would win.

 ## Contributing